 Blackjack Etiquette

-Most inexperienced players read tons of books on blackjack rules and strategies to prep up for their first casino visit but grow awfully nervous the very moment they approach a live blackjack table.
-In addition to the basic playing decisions like sitting, standing, doubling and splitting, the game is governed by a set of elaborate etiquette rules and rituals most books fail to explain in detail.
+Most inexperienced players read tons of books on blackjack rules and strategies to prepare for their first casino visit, but they become very nervous the moment they approach a live blackjack table.
+In addition to basic playing decisions such as hitting, standing, doubling, and splitting, the game is governed by a set of elaborate etiquette rules and rituals that most books fail to explain in detail.

 There is always the option to play blackjack online.
-Not only is this alternative more convenient but the live-dealer tables available at most online casinos do an excellent job at bringing you closer to the actual casino environment.
+Not only is this alternative more convenient, but the live-dealer tables available at most online casinos do an excellent job of bringing you closer to the actual casino environment.

-Yet, there is something about playing blackjack in a landbased casino that is impossible to replicate online.
+Yet, there is something about playing blackjack in a land-based casino that is impossible to replicate online.
 To enjoy yourself to the fullest, however, you must follow proper etiquette at the table.
-This makes the entire experience pleasanter for everyone involved and spares you the hassles of having to deal with angry casino personnel.
+This makes the entire experience more pleasant for everyone involved and spares you the hassle of having to deal with angry casino personnel.

-Pit bosses and blackjack dealers are usually understanding toward rookie players but if you continue to make the same etiquette mistakes again and again, slowing down the game and annoying other patrons, you most likely will attract some unwelcome attention from the pit.
-You can prevent this by reading the following article where we discuss what you should and what you should not do while at the blackjack table.
+Pit bosses and blackjack dealers are usually understanding toward rookie players, but if you continue to make the same etiquette mistakes, slowing down the game and annoying other patrons, you will most likely attract some unwelcome attention from the pit.
+You can prevent this by reading the following article where we discuss what you should and should not do while at the blackjack table.

 Buying in at the Blackjack Table

-The second thing you should look for is a small plaque that reads “No mid-entry allowed”, which is a rule that prohibits new players from joining a table in the middle of a shoe.
-The basic premise of the prohibition is that it prevents card counters from entering the game only on high positive counts when the house is at a disadvantage.
+The second thing you should look for is a small plaque that reads “No mid-entry allowed”, a rule that prohibits new players from joining a table in the middle of a shoe.
+The premise is that it prevents card counters from entering the game only on high positive counts when the house is at a disadvantage.
 If this rule is in force, you have to wait for the dealer to reach the cut card, reshuffle, and start a fresh shoe before you buy in.

-You must wait for a natural pause in the action to purchase some chips, i.e. you cannot buy in while someone is in the middle of a hand.
-The proper way to do it is to lay your money in front of you at the table.
+You must wait for a natural pause in the action to purchase chips, i.e., you cannot buy in while someone is in the middle of a hand.
+The proper way to do it is to lay your money in front of you on the table.

 Never position the bills in a betting circle.
-Some establishments accept cash wagers so the dealer may misinterpret this and think you are making a bet.
-It is also inappropriate to hand the money to the dealer.
-They are not allowed to take cash from players for security reasons.
+Some establishments accept cash wagers, so the dealer may misinterpret this and think you are making a bet.
+It is also inappropriate to hand the money to the dealer, as they are not allowed to take cash from players for security reasons.

 Player Comportment at the Blackjack Table

 Blackjack Table PlayerBlackjack players are expected to handle themselves in a civilized manner and be respectful to both their dealers and fellow patrons.
-Certain rules apply after you have taken a seat at a table and although no one is going to chastise you or throw you out for making mistakes, it would be best to altogether avoid misconduct.
+Certain rules apply after you have taken a seat at a table, and although no one is going to chastise you or throw you out for making mistakes, it is best to avoid misconduct altogether.

-After each shuffle, the dealer would place the decks into the shoe and ask one of the players to cut them with a plastic colored card.
-The dealer reshuffles again after they reach the plastic card so obviously, the cards that have been cut-off are not in play.
+After each shuffle, the dealer will place the decks into the shoe and ask one of the players to cut them with a colored plastic card.
+The dealer reshuffles again after they reach the plastic card, so obviously the cards that have been cut off are not in play.

-Players are recommended to insert the plastic card at least a deck or so from either end of the shoe.
-If you cut the cards too close toward the shoe’s end, the dealer will request you to cut again.
-This may not seem like a major transgression but is undesirable nevertheless, because it slows down the action.
+Players are advised to insert the plastic card at least a deck or so from either end of the shoe.
+If you cut the cards too close to the shoe’s end, the dealer will ask you to cut again.
+This may not seem like a major transgression, but it is undesirable because it slows down the action.

 Making a Bet

-The general rule here is to place the highest-denomination chips at your stack’s bottom.
-If you violate this rule, the dealer will have to pause the game and rearrange your chips before the next round of play starts.
+The general rule is to place the highest-denomination chips at the bottom of your stack.
+If you violate this rule, the dealer will have to pause the game and rearrange your chips before the next round starts.

-It is alright if you forget to stack your chips properly once or twice but just to warn you many seasoned players find these interruptions in the gameplay annoying and are not afraid to voice their discontent out loud.
-After the cards are dealt, you are not allowed to touch your chips or make any adjustments to your bet’s size.
+It is all right if you forget to stack your chips properly once or twice, but be warned that many seasoned players find these interruptions annoying and are not afraid to voice their discontent.
+After the cards are dealt, you are not allowed to touch your chips or adjust your bet size.

 Once everyone has acted on their hands, the dealer will remove the chips of the losers from the felt and settle the winners’ payouts.
-There are two courses of action if your hand is a winner.
-You can either collect the chips the dealer has paid you or let your winning bet ride by leaving your stack in the betting circle.
+If your hand wins, you have two options: collect the chips the dealer has paid you, or let your winning bet ride by leaving your stack in the betting circle.

 Handling the Cards in Different Blackjack Games

-Blackjack CardsAs we explained in the previous article on rules, most blackjack games utilize multiple decks and the cards are dealt face-up.
-Because of this, there is really no valid reason for players to remove their cards from the felt.
+Blackjack CardsAs explained in the previous article on rules, most blackjack games utilize multiple decks, and the cards are dealt face up.
+Because of this, there is no valid reason for players to remove their cards from the felt.
 In fact, they are not permitted to touch the cards at all in shoe games.

-Things are a bit different when you join a hand-held game that uses one or two standard decks only.
-Here you have your cards dealt face-down and obviously need to handle them manually to see the value of your hand.
+Things are a bit different when you join a hand-held game that uses one or two standard decks.
+Here, your cards are dealt face down, and you obviously need to handle them to see your hand’s value.

-You pick up your cards using one hand only while keeping them over the table at all times.
-When you hit, the cards you receive from the dealer remain on the table instead of being added to the starting hand you hold.
-These etiquette rules are important because they help preserve the integrity of the game and prevent any attempts at cheating through card substitution.
+You pick up your cards with one hand only while keeping them over the table at all times.
+When you hit, the cards you receive remain on the table instead of being added to the starting hand you hold.
+These etiquette rules help preserve the integrity of the game and prevent cheating through card substitution.

 Signaling Your Playing Decisions

-Blackjack SignalingThis is easily one of the most important etiquette rules a blackjack player must adhere to.
-You should use the correct hand gesture to indicate how you want to act on your hand for the benefit of the surveillance staff who oversee the game via the cameras attached above the table.
+Blackjack SignalingThis is one of the most important etiquette rules a blackjack player must follow.
+You should use the correct hand gesture to indicate how you want to act on your hand for the benefit of the surveillance staff who oversee the game via the cameras above the table.

-To prevent mistakes, you can also accompany the gesture with a verbal announcement of your playing decision.
-We covered the signals for all playing decisions you can make in blackjack so make sure you go back in the guide and read the article on rules, if you have not done it already.
+To prevent mistakes, you can also accompany the gesture with a verbal announcement of your decision.
+We covered the signals for all possible plays in blackjack, so make sure you go back in the guide and read the rules article if you have not done so already.

-Provided that you forget the signal for a given play, there is no shame in asking the dealer.
-After all, they are not there to simply deal the cards and settle bets.
+If you forget the signal for a given play, there is no shame in asking the dealer.
+After all, they are not there simply to deal the cards and settle bets.
 Assisting new players in learning the basic rules of the game is also part of their job.

-If you are new to blackjack but want to improve your chances of success, you may take a basic-strategy chart with you at a table and consult it during play.
+If you are new to blackjack but want to improve your chances, you may take a basic-strategy chart with you to the table and consult it during play.
 In most gambling establishments, players are permitted to use strategy charts at the tables and are sometimes even offered one by the dealer.
-Purchasing one at the casino’s gift shop is often an alternative.
+Purchasing one at the casino’s gift shop is another option.

-These strategy charts are very handy because they contain all the correct moves against all possible dealer upcards.
+These strategy charts are very handy because they contain all the correct moves against every possible dealer upcard.
 Just make sure you do not slow down the game when consulting your chart.

 Interacting with Fellow Players

-Blackjack Interacting with PlayersThe ability to interact with fellow players is one of the main reasons why some fans of 21 prefer to frequent landbased casinos instead of taking their blackjack action to the web.
-Keeping a friendly chit-chat with fellow players is perfectly alright, but you must not persist when at a quieter blackjack table.
-If other patrons appear reluctant to engage in conversion, you should just let them be.
+Blackjack Interacting with PlayersThe ability to interact with fellow players is one of the main reasons why some fans of 21 prefer to frequent land-based casinos instead of taking their blackjack action to the web.
+Keeping a friendly chat with fellow players is perfectly all right, but you must not persist when at a quieter blackjack table.
+If other patrons appear reluctant to engage in conversation, you should let them be.

-Sometimes a fellow player who is new to the game may struggle with a playing decision.
-Give them a hint if they ask for assistance (and you know the correct move) but never offer unsolicited advice.
-You should abstain from criticizing the play of others even if their decisions seem absolutely ludicrous to you.
-It is their money they are spending, so they have every right to play out their hands the way they want to.
+Sometimes a fellow player who is new to the game may struggle with a decision.
+Give them a hint if they ask for assistance (and you know the correct move), but never offer unsolicited advice.
+You should abstain from criticizing the play of others, even if their decisions seem absolutely ludicrous to you.
+It is their money they are spending, so they have every right to play their hands as they wish.

-It goes without saying lashing out on other patrons for their bad playing decisions is out of the question.
-Every now and then, you will find yourself in the company of bad players who lack a fundamental understanding of the game.
-It is common for such people to make poor plays like not doubling on a total of 11 against the dealer’s 6 or splitting a pair of Queens.
+It goes without saying that lashing out at other patrons for their bad playing decisions is out of the question.
+Every now and then, you will find yourself in the company of players who lack a basic understanding of the game.
+It is common for such people to make poor plays, like not doubling on a total of 11 against the dealer’s 6 or splitting a pair of Queens.

-Do your best to try and keep your cool without commenting on their play even when it seems to you the person is “taking” the cards you need to improve your hand.
+Do your best to keep your cool without commenting on their play, even when it seems the person is “taking” the cards you need to improve your hand.
 In blackjack, the decisions of other players have absolutely no impact on your chances of winning.
-Poor plays are just as likely to help you as they are likely to harm you.
+Poor plays are just as likely to help you as they are to harm you.

 Interacting with Your Dealer

-Blackjack TableOur previous piece of advice also rings true where dealer interaction is concerned.
-Some blackjack dealers are more extroverted and would welcome a friendly conversation with the patrons while others prefer to just deal their cards and be left alone.
-Either way, you should respect their decision when they want to keep their distance and decline joining the conversation.
+Blackjack TableOur previous advice also applies to dealer interaction.
+Some blackjack dealers are more extroverted and welcome friendly conversation, while others prefer to deal the cards and be left alone.
+Either way, you should respect their decision when they want to keep their distance and decline to join the conversation.

-It is absolutely prohibited to be disrespectful, make sexual advances or verbally abuse the dealer when the cards seem to be against you.
+It is absolutely prohibited to be disrespectful, make sexual advances, or verbally abuse the dealer when the cards go against you.
 Just like all other players, a dealer cannot influence the outcome of the round in any way.
-They are simply paid to operate the tables and follow the casino’s fixed rules so refrain from insulting them at all costs.
+They are paid simply to operate the tables and follow the casino’s fixed rules, so refrain from insulting them at all costs.

-When it comes to tipping casino personnel, there is no written rule anywhere to state you must tip your dealers.
-However, it is considered a good form to give tips every once in a while, especially if you are running good and winning a lot.
+When it comes to tipping casino personnel, there is no written rule that states you must tip your dealers.
+However, it is considered good form to give tips every once in a while, especially if you are running well and winning a lot.

 There are a couple of ways to go about this.
-One of your options is to slide a chip across the felt toward your dealer and verbally indicate it is for them.
-The alternative is to make a bet on behalf of the dealer by placing some extra chips in front of your own stack.
-If you win the round, the dealer gets to keep the money as a tip.
+One option is to slide a chip across the felt toward your dealer and verbally indicate it is for them.
+The alternative is to make a bet on behalf of the dealer by placing extra chips in front of your own stack.
+If you win the round, the dealer keeps the money as a tip.

 Betting Behind Fellow Players

-Blackjack BettingThe blackjack tables in larger landbased casinos tend to get crowded on occasions, particularly over the weekends and during festivities like New Year’s Eve.
-But do not worry, you will not be forced to stand at the side of the table and wait for a fellow player to vacate a seat.
-Most casinos would allow you to bet behind (also known as “back betting”) when their blackjack tables are overcrowded.
+Blackjack BettingThe blackjack tables in larger land-based casinos tend to get crowded on occasion, particularly over the weekends and during festivities like New Year’s Eve.
+But do not worry, you will not be forced to stand at the side of the table and wait for someone to vacate a seat.
+Most casinos will allow you to bet behind (also known as “back betting”) when their blackjack tables are overcrowded.
 In other words, you are allowed to bet on the hand of a seated player.

-Let us explain in brief how this works.
-Each active betting circle can support up to three stacks of chips as long as the overall value of the bets does not exceed the maximum table limit.
+Let us explain briefly how this works.
+Each active betting circle can support up to three stacks of chips, as long as the total value of the bets does not exceed the maximum table limit.
 For example, if the table limit is $500 and the seated player has placed a $300 bet, those who bet behind will not be able to wager more than $200 between themselves.

 The stack of the seated player is positioned at the front of the betting circle.
 It is common courtesy to ask the seated player for permission before you bet behind them.
-Back-bettors have no power where hitting or standing is concerned.
+Back-bettors have no power over hitting or standing.

-However, if the seated player decides to split a pair or double down, the back-bettors have several options to choose from.
+However, if the seated player decides to split a pair or double down, the back-bettors have several options.
 With double downs, they can either invest more chips to cover the additional bet or take their initial wager down.

 Quitting a Table

-The procedure of cashing out is not the same as that of buying chips, though.
+The procedure for cashing out is not the same as that for buying chips.
 You cannot cash out directly at the table because blackjack dealers are not permitted to exchange chips for money.
 You must collect your chips and visit the cashier’s cage instead.

 Small bettors are likely to end up with lots of small-denomination chips.
-In such cases, players should color up, i.e. exchange their small-denomination chips for chips of higher values.
+In such cases, players should color up, i.e., exchange their small-denomination chips for chips of higher value.
 You do this by pushing your chips toward the middle of the felt and verbally announcing you want to color up between rounds.

-The dealer would then count your chips and exchange them for a smaller stack of the same value.
+The dealer will then count your chips and exchange them for a smaller stack of equal value.
 Coloring up makes it easier for you to carry your chips to another table or to the cashier.
 It also prevents the dealer from running out of small-denomination chips and having to refill their rack.

 Ask a Question.
 Get an Answer.